 Research on the economic impacts of legal sports betting is extremely limited with only a few published articles available for review.
 The one area where some research has been completed relates to the issue of whether legal sports betting results in cannibalization of other types of gambling.
-Even in this area, the evidence is mixed, with an analysis of West Virginia data showing that there can be significant substitution of VLT spending in favor of sports betting and a study in Iowa finding no impact on revenues generated by Iowa casinos following the introduction of sports betting at casinos.
-While it is likely that sports book operators, including land-based and online operators, will benefit from sports betting to their repertoire or simply substitute betting on sports for spending on other types of gambling.
+Even in this area, the evidence is mixed, with an analysis of West Virginia data showing that there can be significant substitution of VLT spending in favor of sports betting and a study in lowa finding no impact on revenues generated by lowa casinos following the introduction of sports betting at casinos.
+While it is likely that sports book operators, including land-based and online operators, will benefit from sports betting legalization in Massachusetts, it is difficult to predict whether sports bettors will add legal sports betting to their repertoire or simply substitute betting on sports for spending on other types of gambling.